 - Optional toppings: sliced avocado, quartered cherry tomatoes and chopped cilantro

 - Toss chicken with salt and pepper.
 In a large skillet, heat 1 tablespoon oil over medium-high heat; saute chicken until browned.
 Transfer to a 3-qt. slow cooker.

 - In same skillet, heat remaining oil over medium heat; saute onion until tender.
 Add jalapeno, garlic, oregano and cumin; cook and stir 2 minutes.
 Add to slow cooker.

 - In a bowl, mash 1 cup of the beans; stir in 1/2 cup broth.
-Stir bean mixture and remaining whole beans into chicken mixture.
+Stir bean mixture and the remaining whole beans and broth into chicken mixture.